 Segment 3 is a two-lane roadway extending from the county line to just west of the Quarry.
-If travelers continue eastbound onto Old Foresthill Road, there is a self-pay kiosk to access Auburn State Park, Lake Clementine and Confluence Trailheads.
+If travelers continue eastbound onto Old Foresthill Road, there is a self-pay kiosk to access Auburn State Recreation Area, Lake Clementine, and the Confluence Trailheads.
 However, the study area continues along SR 49 heading southeast.
 Segment 3 is shown with parking locations and other points of interest in Figure 47.
-Park rangers on-site identified that visitors frequently move the no-parking signs and are willing to pay for the parking ticket to access the Confluence swimming hole and Calcutta Trailhead.
+Park rangers on-site identified that visitors frequently move the "No Parking" signs and are willing to pay for the parking ticket to access the Confluence swimming hole and Calcutta Trailhead.
 A five-year collision history review found many collisions were guardrail strikes; the segment is winding with several hairpin turns.
 Adding reflective elements could help drivers avoid the guardrail in low-visibility conditions.